 Public Mobile Wireless Communications

-Public mobile wireless communications (public correspondence) such as GPRS, CDMA and 3G are being used by mariners in coastal waters and could be further developed to support evolving maritime communication needs.
+Public mobile wireless communications (public correspondence) such as GPRS, CDMA, 3G, 4G, LTE and LTE-A are being used by mariners in coastal waters and could be further developed to support evolving maritime communication needs.

 Recognizing their constraints in open water situations, this type of communications should not be used for regulated maritime services.

 On-board Communications